IBM/integrity-enforcer/docs/README_RESOURCE_SIGNATURE.md

     ```

     Run the following script to generate a signature

+    ```
+    $ ./scripts/gpg-rs-sign.sh gpg-sign-config.sh /tmp/single-rsc.yaml /tmp/single-rsc-rs.yaml
+    ```
+    We pass the following paraemeters when executing a utility [script](../scripts/gpg-rs-sign.sh)
       - `gpg-sign-config.sh`:  Config file to specify a signer
       - `/tmp/single-rsc.yaml`:  A resource file to be signed, which may include specification for a single resource or multiple resources
       - `/tmp/single-rsc-rs.yaml`: A custom resource `ResourceSignature` generated that includes signature for the resource

-    ```
-    $ ./scripts/gpg-rs-sign.sh gpg-sign-config.sh /tmp/single-rsc.yaml /tmp/single-rsc-rs.yaml
-    ```

     Generated signature for a resource is included in a custom resource `ResourceSignature`.